CharlesDavidEly/advanced-monte-carlo/README.md

 # Advanced Monte Carlo

-This project is intended to showcase a relatively advanced Monte Carlo simulation implementation in VBA.
-It enables one to simulate underlying price movements for multiple stocks, accounting for a few basic complexities (skew, kurtosis, correlation, and nonstationarity) beyond a plain vanilla implementation to achieve more realistic and useful results.
+This project showcases a relatively advanced Monte Carlo simulation implementation in VBA.
+It simulates underlying price movements for multiple stocks, accounting for a few basic complexities (nonnormality, correlation, and nonstationarity) beyond a plain vanilla implementation to achieve more realistic and useful results.

 It is based upon this paper (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2665147), using the methods described therein and adding in nonstationarity optionality on top of that.

 ![Screenshot](MonteCarloEqn.jpg)